bartvbl/itslearning-dumper/README.md

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.

 *NOTE:* This script may still contain bugs.
 It's Learning has a number of edge cases, and I simply can't be sure my script has covered all of them.
 Since I am relying on page structure to extract data, unexpected differences can cause crashes.
-This script has been a quick-and-dirty approach, which did the job for me and some other people.
+I've attempted to avoid these as best as I can, and the script has multiple fallback options.
+Thus far the script has worked successfully for a large group of people.
 I hope it does for you too, but can't give guarantees it will _actually_ do so, nor can I guarantee it catches all your data.
 Inspect the produced output to make sure everything you need is there.

 ## What does it do?